paasbox/paasbox/README.md

 ### Todo

+- NEXT: use sequence as instance key, to support []Instance on {task_id}/instances endpoint

 - support multiple instances of a task
 - handle retention strategy for tasks/logs
 - load workspace from http(s)/s3/gist(?)